object-logics/citadelle/readme.txt

 <<skipped isar text, not shown in doc >>
 (* > *)

-The two main targes of this Isabelle project are:
+The two main targets of this Isabelle project are:
 - check everything and generate all documents allowing "sorry"'s, i.e., using Isabelles "quick-and-dirty"-mode:

   isabelle build -c -d . -v -b OCL-dirty

-- check everything and generate all documents, ensurign that no "sorry"'s are used:
+- check everything and generate all documents, ensuring that no "sorry"'s are used:

    isabelle build -c -d . -v -b OCL

-In your LaTeX text, you can use the following two PlainTeX environments for selectin in which version your text should
+In your LaTeX text, you can use the following two PlainTeX environments for selecting in which version your text should
 appear:

 \isatagafp